wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/encoders-software.rst

-Resetting a duty cycle encoder
+Resetting a Duty Cycle Encoder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To reset an encoder so the current distance is 0, call the :code:`reset()` method.
 This is useful for ensuring that the measured distance corresponds to the actual desired physical measurement.
 Unlike quadrature encoders, duty cycle encoders don't need to be homed.
 However, after reset, the position offset can be stored to be set when the program starts so that the reset doesn't have to be performed again.
 The :doc:`Preferences class </docs/software/basic-programming/robot-preferences>` provides a method to save and retrieve the values on the roboRIO.